Understanding the Victorian Kitchen

 Indoor plumbing was the miracle of the age.
 It allowed the sink to be brought into the house, banishing the laborious process of hauling water in buckets for cooking and washing up.

-Almost as important was the kitchen cookstove which replaced the iron kettle in an open hearth for cooking.
+Almost as important was the kitchen cookstove, which replaced the iron kettle in an open hearth for cooking.

-Heated by wood or coal, early stoves were large, complex, and dangerous but a huge improvement over the Colonial fireplace.
+Heated by wood or coal, early stoves were large, complex, and dangerous, but a huge improvement over the Colonial fireplace.
 Natural gas in the latter part of the 19th century made possible cookstoves that were safer and simpler to use, requiring much less maintenance.

 Lastly, the icebox made it possible to store foods safely for longer periods, a capability that dramatically improved the American diet.